phpMussel/phpMussel/readme.txt

                                   ~ ~ ~

+ 4B.
+CLI (COMMAND LINE INTERFACE)

+ phpMussel can be run as an interactive file scanner in CLI mode under windows as of the latest version of phpMussel.
+Refer to the "HOW TO INSTALL (FOR CLI)" section of this readme file for more details.

+                                  ~ ~ ~

  5. FILES INCLUDED IN THIS PACKAGE

  The following is a list of all of the files that should have been included